Spectral gap of scl in graphs of groups and $3$-manifolds: Scl of hyperbolic elements

 The $n$-RTF condition is closely related to lower bounds of relative scl.

 \begin{prop} Let $H$ be a subgroup of $G$.
-If then $g\in G$ is $n$-RTF in $(G,H)$. \end{prop} \begin{proof} Suppose equation (\ref{eqn: relative torsion form 2}) holds for some $k\ge2$.
+If then $g\in G$ has order $\ge n$ rel $H$. \end{prop} \begin{proof} Suppose equation (\ref{eqn: relative torsion form 2}) holds for some $k\ge2$.
 Then this gives rise to an admissible surface $S$ in $G$ for $g$ of degree $k$ relative to $H$, where $S$ is a sphere with $k+1$ punctures: $k$ of them each wraps around $g$ once, and the other maps to $\tilde{h}_k$.
 This implies and thus $k\ge n$. \end{proof}